dymium-org/dymiumModules/modules/matsim/README.md

   - **target**: NULL
   - **time\_steps**: a integer vector that contains the time steps in which this event should be run.
+  - **use\_rJava**: a logical value default as `TRUE`, this determine the method that the function uses to run MATSim.
+By default, the function will attempt to use rJava to start MATSim’s controler.
+If FALSE, then it will call MATSim using a commandline command.
+Note that, calling MATSim from the commandline only possible on a UNIX machine if you are running this through a Windows machine then you must use rJava to call MATSim.
+A error will be raised if this is set to FALSE on a Windows machine.

 ### Description